-The club holds a meeting on the first Wednesday of each month.
+The club holds a meeting on the second Wednesday of each month.

 The meetings are held at The Jail House Grill on the corner of York and Wellington Streets.
 Kick-off is at 7:30pm.